-Poetry & Mindfulness Uplift – 4 sessions, November 2023
+Poetry & Mindfulness Uplift – 4 sessions for the new year 2024

 It boosts my day – I have more perspective and ease.
 I feel lighter and more content in my own skin.
 Gail